u-Kuro/alter.js/README.md

 # Alter.js

 Alter.js is a lightweight JavaScript library for immediate manipulation of CSS styles and animations on one or multiple elements.
-It provides a simple and intuitive way to dynamically modify the visual appearance and behavior of elements on your web page.
+It provides a simple and intuitive way to dynamically modify the visual appearance and behavior of elements on your web page ( [ALTER NPMJS](https://www.npmjs.com/package/@kushii/alter.js) ).

 ## Features